 - Sprinkle the powder around your plants to fertilize them.

 Fermenting your banana peels is a good way to give your plants a boost, but it can be tricky.
 The process takes several days, and if it goes wrong, it will produce a moldy mess that you can't use.
 It costs nothing to give it a try, however, and the resulting fertilizer is excellent for flowering plants, including roses (Rosa spp.).

 - Place your banana peel in a mason jar.

 - Fill the jar with just enough water to cover the banana peels.
-If they start to float, drop something in the jar to keep them submerged.
+If they start to float, stuff something heavy in the jar to keep them submerged.

 - Cover the jar with a piece of cloth and secure it with a rubber band.

 - Let the jar sit for a week.
-It's OK if the water gets cloudy but throw it away if you see mold.
+It's okay if the water gets cloudy, but throw it away if you see mold.

-- When the week is finished, strain the water in the jar and feed your plants with it.
+- After a week, strain the water in the jar and fertilize your plants with it.
 Then, drop your fermented banana peels into the blender and puree them.

 - Side dress your flowering plants with the banana peel puree and then work it into the soil to a depth of about 4 inches.
 Working the mixture into the soil prevents the banana from attracting unwanted critters to your yard.

 How to Make Banana Peel Fertilizer for Acid Lovers